scottbw/analytics-udd/udd/student_on_assessment_instance.md

 ##ASSESS_RETAKE
 ###Description.
-Whether this is a retake of the asessment for that student.
+States whether this is a retake of the assessment for that student as a result of mitigating circumstances.

 ###Purpose
 Analytics